matheuslimam/DL-Time-Series-Forecasting-INMET-Sorocaba-2006-2023/README.md

 # DL-Time-Series-Forecasting-INMET-Sorocaba-2006-2023

-**Deep Learning Time Series Forecasting with Mixed Frequencies: Case Study Using INMET Dataset for Sorocaba (2006-2023)**
+**Forecasting Extreme Meteorological Events Using Deep Learning: A Case Study on INMET Sorocaba Dataset (2006–2023)**

 ---